Caring for your Japanese Spitz

 They should remain on puppy dry food until 12mths then you can move them to an adult dry food.
 I would recommend these dry food brands available from Petstock, Petbarn or your local produce store: Proplan – Purina, Advance or Royal Canin.
 These dry foods are premium dry foods that your dog can live on completely as they are rich in all the nutriments, vitamins etc that your dog will require in their diet.

-Snacks: To promote healthy teeth raw bones can be given to your puppy.
+Snacks: To promote healthy teeth RAW bones (never cooked) can be given to your puppy.
 Chicken wings, Chicken necks, soup bones or brisket bones are great.
 ALWAYS RAW.
-You may also like to give them dental bones, raw hide chews, pigs ears etc. These are great for the puppy to gnaw away at – better than your hands, feet, shoes etc.
+Other chew items: dental bones, raw hide chews, pigs ears etc. These are great for the puppy to gnaw away at – better than your hands, feet, shoes etc.

 I still give my dogs two meals a day.
 A chicken wing, or a chicken neck or a soup bone for breakfast.
 Then at night I give them their main meal of RAW/BARF and dry biscuits.
 Every second night I give them just dry biscuits.